HJ-95/EzQ-Prototype/README.md

 By utilizing the advantage of cloud platform, users able to request a service ticket online using mobile phone and do more productive activities while waiting for their turn.

-Notes: This application is a MVP version
+Notes: This is a MVP